 For more information, or to express your interest in becoming a SnowSchool site, contact Kerry McClay at firstname.lastname@example.org or call Winter Wildlands at: (208) 336-4203

 SnowSchool runs on volunteer power!
 If you are passionate about winter and enjoy sharing your knowledge with others then SnowSchool needs your help!
+Here's some testimonial from some past SnowSchool leaders:

 You can also find a SnowSchool site near you view our SnowSchool site list.
 For more information contact Kerry McClay email@example.com or call Winter Wildlands at: (208) 336-4203

 The SnowSchool program aims to inspire a lifelong interest in exploring the wonders of our nation's winter wildlands.
-Thus the curriculum that accompanies the program is designed to match the interest and abilities of individuals as they grow through life.
+Thus the science curriculum that accompanies the program is designed to match the interest and abilities of individuals as they grow through life.
 SnowSchool has been around long enough that, in some places, the first generation of students have now grown up and become volunteer educators!

 SnowSchool also strives to be much more than a limited “one-and-done” field trip program.
 Research conducted on the SnowSchool model and field-trips in general demonstrates that in order to maximize student benefits these learning experiences must extend over time and connect classroom study to the field-trip itself.
 We’ve designed a program to do just this, and our spiraling curriculum model (right) illustrates this idea carried out across ages and grade levels.